 Using the strategy as a blueprint, the search team conducts original research to identify and profile idea candidates, mapping the reporting relationships and often building out org charts of target teams.
-Traditional search firm usually do the most of the research online.
+Traditional search firms usually do most of the research online.
 The search firm will also query its own candidate database, proprietary information services, and social networks such as LinkedIn to yield prospective candidates.

 Search firms sound their network of sources for candidate referrals and calibrations.
 Sources include journalists, professional associations, and other relevant groups.
 Prospects that meet the requirements of the role are added to the initial list of prospects.

-The search team contacts prospective candidates to determine whether they meet the primary requirements of the role and gathers details on the candidates motivations — what it would take for that candidate to make a move to a new company.
+The search team contacts prospective candidates to determine whether they meet the primary requirements of the role and gathers details on the candidate’s motivations — what it would take for that candidate to make a move to a new company.
 The search team reviews the list of qualified, interested prospects to determine whether more research is necessary or whether it is time to schedule in-depth interviews.

 Interviewing and Pre-referencing Top Prospects